Skip to main content

 To edit a snapshot, follow these steps:

-1. From the appStack page, click the Snapshot icon > click View Snapshots > click Edit next to the snapshot you want to edit.
-Editing Snapshot
+1. From the appStack page, click the history icon (snapshot icon) next to Cloud Provider to open the Snapshots panel, then click View Snapshots and click Edit next to the snapshot you want to edit.
+Snapshots list with filters and Preview, Edit, Restore, and Delete on each row

 2. The snapshot row becomes editable and you can modify: